Introduction

 To optimize performance, Postgres allows users to fine-tune configurations and leverage extensions for specific use cases.
 Its ability to handle advanced indexing, such as B-tree, hash, and generalized search trees, significantly enhances query performance.

-3.2 Oracle Database Performance
+3.2 Oracle DB Performance

 Moreover, Oracle's ability to scale horizontally with Real Application Clusters (RAC) and distribute data across multiple nodes ensures optimal performance for applications demanding high availability and scalability.
 This feature makes Oracle the preferred choice for mission-critical systems, large enterprises, and data-intensive applications.